turingschool/front-end-curriculum/lessons/unit-testing-react.md

 At this point, we don't necessarily care what the functions are doing -- just that they are being called appropriately.
 This is where **mocks** come in handy.
 Mocks are stubbed-in or "faked" functionality that allows us to unit test specific parts of our code without having to worry about others.
 A mock will override the behavior of a specific function and provide you with utilities to test the interaction with the mock instead.

-You'll find when testing applications that use a framework like React, you'll nned to make a significant amount of mocks.
+You'll find when testing applications that use a framework like React, you'll need to make a significant amount of mocks.
 And that's ok!
 Sometimes it may feel like you're faking too much of your code by mocking so many pieces of functionality.
 The general rule here is if you're not testing the actual behavior **within** the code you are mocking, it's perfectly fine to mock it.

 So let's use mocks to test that the functions we passed in are being called appropriately.